thepr0blem/spaceAI/README.md

 def amp_func(x, stay_frac):
     """
-    - Calculates additional score for "stay" decisions being a certain fraction of all decisions made by the pilot.
+    - Calculates additional score for "stay" decisions being a certain fraction of all decisions made by the pilot
-    - Helps pilots to evolve to a state when they do not make unneccessary movements when going straight.
+    - Helps pilots to evolve to a state when they do not make unneccessary movements when going straight
     """

     if 0 < x <= stay_frac: